What are the essential Japanese counter words?

 Thank you

 There are entire dictionaries for this (数え方の辞典).
 Here's a link to a whole bunch. 個 (ko) is the most commonly used one.
-Japanese people use it on almost everything, including stuff that has its own counter, partly because it's sometimes annoying for even them to think of the proper 数詞.
+Japanese people use it often even with words that should have a special counter if it's a less-often used one.
+It can sometimes be annoying even for them to think of the proper 数詞!
+Here are most common ones I can think of: